Syeda Zohra Alauddin: Early life and education

-Syeda Zohra Alauddin was born in the Kazirgaon area of Moulvibazar to a Bengali Muslim mother, Fatimah Khatun Chowdhury.
-Zohra graduated from the University of Dhaka with a degree in political science.
+Alauddin joined the Bangladesh Chhatra League in 1967, and later became vice president of the district Chattra League.
+She was arrested for participating in the 1969 East Pakistan mass uprising.
 She married Muhammad Alauddin Chowdhury, an ex-freedom fighter of the Bangladesh Liberation War.

 Career

-Zohra was elected to parliament from reserved seat as a Bangladesh Awami League candidate in 2019.
+She was elected to parliament from a reserved seat as a Bangladesh Awami League candidate in 2019.
 She is the woman's secretary of the Moulvibazar District unit of Bangladesh Awami League.